 The majority of all visits to primary care doctors are for stress-related conditions.
 (1) The field of Mind-Body Medicine has emerged as an essential part of health care, for it is often the most effective way to promote health and prevent stress-related illness.

-Stress Management and Resiliency Training (SMART) is an extraordinary healthcare program based on scientific principles and practices of mind body medicine.
+Stress Management and Resiliency Training (SMART) is an extraordinary healthcare program based on scientific principles and practices of mind-body medicine.
 It is an evidence-based course designed to strengthen physical health and interpersonal relationships.
-SMART is the culmination of over 40 years of clinical practice and research in the field of Mind-Body Medicine, lead by Dr. Herbert Benson.
+SMART is the culmination of over 40 years of clinical practice and research in the field of Mind-Body Medicine, led by Dr. Herbert Benson.